Malathion: Medical use

+Malathion in low doses (0.5% preparations) is used as a treatment for head lice and body lice infection (pediculosis) in the US, where it is approved by the US Food and Drug Administration.
+In some areas in the UK, head lice had developed a resistance to malathion as of 1999, and it was ineffective against 64% of cases.
+This is believed to be caused by development in the lice of an enzyme-mediated malathion specific esterase, able to destroy malathion bound to the acetylcholine receptor.

+It is also used for the treatment of scabies.

 Preparations include Derbac-M, Prioderm, Quellada-M and Ovide.

-Safety
+Risks

 General

 Malathion is of low toxicity.
+It metabolizes to the more toxic malaoxon in many species.

+In arthropods it is metabolized into malaoxon which is 61x more toxic, being a more potent inhibitor of acetylcholinesterase.
+In studies of the effects of long-term exposure to oral ingestion of malaoxon in rats, malaoxon has been shown to be 61 times more toxic than malathion, and malaoxon is 1,000 times more potent than malathion in terms of its acetylcholinesterase inhibition.

-In arthropods it is metabolized into malaoxon which is 61x more toxic, being a more potent inhibitor of acetylcholinesterase.According to the United States Environmental Protection Agency, no reliable information is available on adverse health effects of chronic exposure.
+Absorption or ingestion into the human body also readily results in its metabolism to malaoxon, which is substantially more toxic.
+It is cleared from the body quickly, in three to five days.
+According to the United States Environmental Protection Agency, no reliable information is available on adverse health effects of chronic exposure.

 In 1981, Malathion was sprayed over a 1400 sqmi area to control an outbreak of Mediterranean fruit flies in California.
 In order to demonstrate the chemical's safety, B. T. Collins, director of the California Conservation Corps, publicly swallowed a mouthful of dilute malathion solution.

 Carcinogenicity

 Malathion is classified by the IARC as probable carcinogen (group 2A).
 Malathion is classified by US EPA as having "suggestive evidence of carcinogenicity".
 This classification was based on the occurrence of liver tumors at excessive doses in mice and female rats and the presence of rare oral and nasal tumors in rats that occurred following exposure to very large doses.
 Exposure to organophosphates is associated with non-Hodgkin's lymphoma.
 Malathion used as a fumigant was not associated with increased cancer risk.
 Between 1993 and 1997, as part of the Agricultural Health Study, no clear association between malathion exposure and cancer was reported.